5 Reasons Why Emojis are a Marketer's Best Friend

 Now, why are emojis important in the digital marketing world?

 Emojis allow companies to connect with their audience on a more personal level.
 Emojis aren't just icons to text friends; they are a business marketing tool as well. 📈🧰

-In this article, we are going to address 5 reasons why marketers should use emojis when communicating with all audiences.
+In this article, we will address 5 reasons why marketers should use emojis when communicating with their target audience.

 1. Boost Engagement

 Do you ever post on social platforms and wonder why you aren't getting much engagement?
 You aren’t using emojis! 🤦🏼♂️